 New Designer Drugs

-The widespread availability of designer drugs in stores and online has made the designer drug industry extremely profitable.
-Many companies continuously adjust chemical formulas and branding to avoid detection by law enforcement, and new designer drugs are created on a regular basis.
-This makes it nearly impossible to create a concrete, unchanging list of designer drugs.
+The widespread availability of designer drugs in stores and online has made the designer drug industry profitable.
+Many companies regularly adjust chemical formulas and branding to avoid detection by law enforcement.
+New designer drugs are created on a regular basis.
+This makes it challenging to create a concrete, unchanging list of designer drugs.